priyamangla14/priyamangla14.github.io/README.md

 # Priya Mangla - Portfolio Website

 A modern, responsive portfolio website built with HTML, CSS, and JavaScript.
-This website is inspired by Sahil Arora's design but customized for Priya Mangla.
+This website showcases Priya Mangla's professional background as a System Engineer with expertise in customer service, team management, and operational excellence.

 ## 🌟 Features

 ### Design & User Experience
-- **Modern & Clean Design**: Inspired by Sahil Arora's portfolio with a professional look
+- **Modern & Clean Design**: Professional portfolio design with a clean, modern aesthetic
 - **Responsive Layout**: Fully responsive design that works on all devices
 - **Dark/Light Theme**: Toggle between dark and light themes with persistent preference
 - **Smooth Animations**: Subtle animations and transitions for better user experience